dvbckle/Process-Fault-Identification-with-CNN/README.md

 # Process-Fault-Identification-with-CNN
 UPDATE:  This repo is updated Feb 2022 with a new Notebook using the Paper Machine daaset.
 This notebook uses a slightly different CNN model, has some data corrections (apparent mislabelled samples) and a new chart methodology to present the results.
-Notebook:  Paper_Machine_Sheet_Break_Subset96-3Class_w_Dates_Adamax
+Notebook:  Paper_Machine_Sheet_Break_Subset96-3Class_w_Dates_Adamax.
+I have included a summary discussion of using CNN's on the paper machine dataset.

 This repo has a CNN models created to predict / warn of upcoming paper machine faults prior to the condition.
 Work in this repo began with a simulated process dataset and  CNN models to predict failures.
 A second simulated dataset notebook adds rate of change of process control values and a second derivative of those values.
 Paper Machine dataset source is also listed in the notebooks.